Last Updated on 06/04/2022

 What Is a Trail Mix?

 Trail mix is a collection of different nuts, seeds, dried fruits, chocolates, and any other small snacks you want to mix in.
 The idea is that you can keep a portion of trail mix in your pocket or within reach so that you can snack as you hike and don’t need to take your backpack off.
-A common trail mix might be peanuts, cashews, walnuts, chia seeds, raisins, dried apricot, broken up chocolate, m & m’s, and even cereal.
+A common trail mix might be peanuts, cashews, walnuts, chia seeds, raisins, dried apricots, broken-up chocolate, M&M’s, and even cereal.

 Are Nuts Better than Chocolate for Hiking?